 AEDP is an approach that highly values human connection and as such, believes in the importance of fostering community among clinicians as well.
-With more and more psychotherapists from the United States and around the world expressing an interest in learning it, the AEDP Institute has encouraged well trained AEDP clinicians to form sustainable, regional AEDP communities through which learning, professional enrichment, social support and networking can take place.
+With more and more psychotherapists around the world expressing an interest in learning AEDP, the AEDP Institute has encouraged well trained AEDP clinicians to form sustainable, regional AEDP communities through which learning, professional enrichment, social support and networking can take place.

 United States and Canada